monsoonco/mac-dev-setup-js/README.md

     $ npm uninstall <package>

-## RVM and Ruby
+## Ruby and rbenv

 Like Python, [Ruby](http://www.ruby-lang.org/) is already installed on Unix systems.
 But we don't want to mess around with that installation.
 More importantly, we want to be able to use the latest version of Ruby.

 ### Install

-When installing Ruby, best practice is to use [RVM](https://rvm.io/) (Ruby Version Manager) which allows you to manage multiple versions of Ruby on the same machine.
-Installing RVM, as well as the latest version of Ruby, is very easy.
-Just run:
+When installing Ruby, best practice is to use [rbenv](https://github.com/sstephenson/rbenv) (Ruby Version Manager) which allows you to manage multiple versions of Ruby on the same machine.
+Follow the steps [here](https://github.com/sstephenson/rbenv#basic-github-checkout) to checkout and install rbenv.

-    $ curl -L https://get.rvm.io | bash -s stable --ruby
+Compatibility note: rbenv is incompatible with RVM.
+Please make sure to fully uninstall RVM and remove any references to it from your shell initialization files before installing rbenv.

 When it is done, both RVM and a fresh version of Ruby 2.0 are installed.
 The following line was also automatically added to your `.bash_profile`: